Mathnerd314/stroscot/docs/Commentary/BuildSystem.rst

 ‘-s’ ‘--quiet’
     Quiet operation; do not print the commands as they are executed, as if all recipes had EchoCommand False.

-IgnoreExitStatus Bool -- ^ when false: If there is an error (the exit status is nonzero), throw an error and stop executing the thunk.when True: print exit status if non-zero and continue execution.
+IgnoreExitStatus Bool -- ^ when false: If there is an error (the exit status is nonzero), throw an error and stop executing the task.when True: print exit status if non-zero and continue execution.

 ‘-i’ ‘--ignore-errors’
     Ignore all errors in commands, as if all recipes had IgnoreExitStatus True.